qnikst/qnikst.github.com/posts/2013-02-28-resourcet-usage.markdown

 tags: haskell, resourcet
 ----

-This post describes an interesting resourcet usecase that may be usefull due lack of liner-types support in haskell and in some other cases.
+This post describes an interesting resourcet usecase that may be usefull due to the lack of liner-types support in haskell.

 Lets look at the next problem.
 Assuming we have got a some sort of transaction